OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 :::

 ::: hint
 The versions and tools used above are subject to change, this list is intended to represent the general configuration at the time of writing.

-Some of the tool installations are locked to a specfic version, where others may be running the latest version.
+Some of the tool installations are locked to a specific version, where others may be running the latest version.
 :::